RememberOfLife/mirabel/README.md

 ## issues
 * security: incoming packets from the user on the server need to be sanitized
   * e.g. currently user can make server run out of memory and even just ouright force exit it
+* security/performance: a network adapter expecting more overhang data, can be tricked into listening infinitely on a dead socket
+  * e.g. send an event containing 1000B of raw data (but actually only send 1024B), server reads 1024B, tries to listen for 8B overhang and gets stuck
-* functionality: when connecting to an invalid host address/port combination the connecting timeout can be ridiculously long
+* usability: when connecting to an invalid host address/port combination the connecting timeout can be ridiculously long
+* usability: all graphical scalings (imgui+frontends) are way too small on high resolution displays
+* graphics: when havannah game ends by network the hovered tile does not reset, probably goes for other games too

 ## todo
-* windows build
+* put connection+chat window into the main menu bar
 * use data structs for events using the event.raw_data, then give them all a constructor from the pointer to the raw data
   * i.e. the game load struct builds itself from the raw data, and outputs pointers into it for the names and options
 * fix EVENT_TYPE_GAME_LOAD to encode options for remote loading